scottkipfer/driverhistory/README.md

 3. Elixir's and Erlang's main draw is concurrent programming.
 This is not needed for this problem so the real benefits of using Elixir and Erlang are not seen.

+## Testing Strategy

+I provide three types of testing in this program:

+1. Unit tests - These are located in the test folder.
+The unit tests make sure individual functionality of the code base is working and will continue working as the code base changes.
+Unit tests should be fundamental to any program.

+2. Doc tests - While this might not be unique to Elixir this is the first time I have came across writing functional tests in documentation.
+I think it is great for providing examples to users on how to use each function and explaining different nuances for each function.
+The only downside is it polutes the code base and in my opinion makes the code harder to read.
+The tests seem to distract from the actual code.
+This may be just becauase I'm not use to seeing test along side the functions they are testing.

+3. End to End tests - For this program it is passing an actual file to the program and validting that the output meets the requirements.
+E2E tests are important for conveing the overall business requirents for the system.
+If a code base has good E2E tests it makes it easy to understand the business requirements.